oscar-foxtrot/PoseBrew/README_en.md

 ### Results:

-Results of processing all 11 videos (including all intermediate steps) can be found [here](https://drive.google.com/drive/folders/1DfhZYNLys-Ts5_5sNaspMypEJd_I7sgN?usp=drive_link).
+The results of processing all the 11 videos (including all the intermediate steps) can be found [here](https://drive.google.com/drive/folders/1DfhZYNLys-Ts5_5sNaspMypEJd_I7sgN?usp=drive_link).

----

-Если нужно, могу помочь и с формулировками, или адаптировать под более формальный стиль.